-In England, listed buildings are designated by the Secretary of State for Culture, Media and Sport, acting on advice from English Heritage.
-You can find out all about listing on the English Heritage website.
-English Heritage assesses the building and any material provided to support an application, and then makes a recommendation.
-The Minister has discretion to accept or reject English Heritage's recommendation.
+In England, listed buildings are designated by the Secretary of State for Culture, Media and Sport, acting on advice from Historic England.
+You can find out all about listing on the Historic England website.
+Historic England assesses the building and any material provided to support an application, and then makes a recommendation.
+The Minister has discretion to accept or reject Historic England's recommendation.
 In Wales the Secretary of State for Wales acts on recommendations from Cadw.

 The criteria for listing buildings built between 1840 and 1914 are very strict, and if a building cannot meet them it is refused for listing.
 Despite the ravages of post-war redevelopment, many more buildings survive from the Victorian than from all previous periods.
 Selection for listing is therefore on a much stricter basis than for previous periods.
 The guidelines seek buildings that:

 This means that it is nearly impossible for what might be described as ordinary Victorian architecture, such as terraced housing (however attractive) to be listed.
 The only exceptions are where such housing was built for a major company and has national significance.
-You can find out more by reading English Heritage's Principles of Selection for Designating Buildings.
+You can find out more by reading Historic England's Principles of Selection for Designating Buildings.

 Grade I or II* are those of 'outstanding architectural or historic interest'.
 The difference in grading between Grades I, II* and II is not significant as far as the need to apply for listed building consent is concerned; the principal practical implication of grading is that a higher Grade I and II* buildings may be eligible for some grants and other forms of funding that are not available for Grade II buildings.